rozenn-pineau/on-field/PRISM/downloading_PRISM_datasets.md

 # Downloading climate data for the on-field experiment.

+Downloading data from PRISM for the US.
+Varibles from "an" (all networks, refers to time series focused on providing the best estimate possible, at the expense of temporal consistency) include : precipitation (ppt), minimum temperature (tmin), maximum temperature (tmax), mean dew point (tdmean), minimum vapor pressure deficit (vpdmin), maximum vapor pressure deficit (vpdmax), total global shortwave solar irradiance on a horizontal surface (soltotal), and total global solar irradiance on a sloped surface (solslope).
+Mean temperature (tmean) is derived as the average of tmax and tmin.

 Other dataset we could use if not satisfied with PRISM: Daymet https://prism.oregonstate.edu/explorer/ (was >3TB to download daily reports for small spatial scale resolution because I could not select a specific year and it goes back to 1950).